filestack/filestack-react/README.md

 > ### mode
 > **optional**, string. **default** 'pick'.
 Can be one of pick, upload, transform, retrieve, metadata, remove.

+> ### preload
+> **optional**, boolean. default false.
+If set on true the component will prepare all necessary assets like scripts and styles when a constructor will be called.
+Otherwise all assets are downloaded during onClick event.

 > ### file
 > **optional** object. use it to insert a file object in upload mode.